le717/Blocks/Documentation/Tutorial.md

  BW F  F  F  F  F  F BW  F  F  F  F  F
  F  F  F BW  F  F  F  F  F  F  F  F  F
 ```
-What's more, this right indentation will continue until either the end of the line or the first free tile is reached.
+Even more, this right indentation will continue until either the end of the line or the first free tile is reached.
 An example of this indentation would look like:

 ```